Online Wednesday Evening Talks

-For those in busy full-time employment or at a distance from Sydney - either in metropolitan areas, or in rural Australia, SMBC can offer a flexible, comprehensive intensive mode study program.
+For those in busy full-time employment or at a distance from Sydney - either in metropolitan areas, or in rural Australia - SMBC offers a flexible, comprehensive intensive mode study program.

-You can complete an Australian College of Theology (ACT) Diploma of Ministry (equivalent to the first year of the Bachelor of Theology) or a Graduate Diploma of Divinity (equivalent to the first year of the Master of Divinity) in four years by intensive mode study.
-That is, to gain these awards, you will need to complete eight ACT units (subjects).
+You can complete an Australian College of Theology (ACT) Diploma of Theology (equivalent to the first year of the Bachelor of Theology) or a Graduate Diploma of Divinity (equivalent to the first year of the Master of Divinity) in four years by intensive mode study.
+That is, to gain these awards, you will need to complete 8 ACT units (subjects).

 Alternatively, if you would prefer not to be assessed and sit exams, you can enrol as an 'audit' student.
 This suits people wanting to grow in their knowledge and love of God without the formality of assessments.

-- Initial assignment due on the first day
+- Initial assignment is due on the first day of lecture week.

-- Limited onsite accommodation at SMBC may be available with preference given to those travelling from regional locations
+- Limited onsite accommodation at SMBC may be available during the lecture week, with preference given to those travelling from regional locations.

 Here's what some of our Intensives students say: